-Our people act in a professional, proportionate, consistent manner to ensure robust standards of decision-making and delivery, both internally and externally.
+Our people act in a professional, proportionate, consistent manner

 Independent

 Our people challenge ideas, make evidence-based decisions and always act with integrity.

 6. Chief Executive's report

 I am pleased to report that this year has seen further momentum on delivery of all aspects of the FRC's strategy and remit.
 As an organisation, we have continued to focus on delivering our purpose while being an improvement regulator, modelled on the four faces approach to regulation we first introduced in our 2022-25 3-Year Plan.